23 Of The Best Relationship Goals To Nurture Intimacy

 - Take turns asking the other a question of deep personal interest.

 - After the other person answers your question, don’t immediately respond with your take on it; instead let the other person ask a question of his or her own.

 - This next question doesn’t have to be related to the question just answered.

 - Answer the question as truthfully as you can.

 If you feel the need to respond to one of your spouse’s answers, ask before you launch into it.

 Depending on the time of day — and the kind of day you’ve both had — he or she may not be up for an extended discussion, much less an argument.

 Even if you’re both generally able to see things from other perspectives, sometimes you just don’t have the energy.
 Respect that, and live to talk another day.

-Relationship goal #16- Set up triggers to remind you to perform random acts of seduction.
+Relationship goal #16- Use triggers to remind you to be more seductive.

 This could be a series of if-then statements like the following example: